Who is Entitled to Work in Ireland?

 LoCall: 1890 201 616,

 Note - New immigration arrangements relating to non-EEA Doctors working in the State commenced on 1st January 2014 and require all such persons to hold an Employment Permit.
-Further information is available HERE.
+Further information is available at the following link, Employment Permits for Doctors.

 Information for Employees